-Appendix A: Conditions of Authorization / Renewal
+Appendix A: Conditions of Authorization / Renewal EXHIBIT 21 Page 010 of 088

 1. Regarding academic growth in K-8 math:

 By June 30, 2021, at least fifty-nine percent (59%) of IDVA's continuously enrolled, general education students in grades K-8 will make adequate academic growth to achieve math proficiency on the ISAT within 3 years or by 10th grade, whichever comes first.